maddisondesigns/customizer-custom-controls/readme.md

 [The WordPress Customizer – A Developers Guide (Part 2)](https://maddisondesigns.com/2017/05/the-wordpress-customizer-a-developers-guide-part-2)

 ## Changelog ##

+= 1.0.11 =
+- Added new Upsell section that allows you to provide a link in the Customizer to an external URL.
+Useful if you're selling premium themes/plugins.

 = 1.0.10 =
 - Added ability to specify Palette colours in the new Skyrocket_Alpha_Color_Control Custom Control